mahindrautela/mahindrautela.github.io/_pages/about.md

 - [foundational models for physical systems](https://www.arxiv.org/abs/2509.21670).
 - [latent evolution models](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.111.025307) to learn forward and inverse spatiotemporal dynamics in particle accelerators.

-Some of application areas which I have working/worked on are:
-- Charged particle dynamics and Particle accelerators.
-- Magnetohyrdodynamics and Tokamaks.
-- Wave Propagation and Structural health monitoring in Aerospace.
-- Material Identification in Aerospace Structures.
-- Resilence and Cyber-physical testing of Smart habitats.
-- Inspection robots.

 More about my research projects is available [here](https://mahindrautela.github.io/research/).

 ## News